 Advising the Authorities

-You have an obligation to inform the Redundancy Payment Services and Secretary of State of the fact that you are potentially making more than 20 people redundant.
+You must inform the Redundancy Payment Services and Secretary of State of the fact that you are potentially making more than 20 people redundant.
 You inform them by completing an HR1 form.

 - For 20 to 99 employees, you have to submit the form 30 days before the first redundancy.